 Have you ever stood in line to order food and heard the person in front of you say, “I want a…” or “Gimme a…” or “Let me get a…”?
-I have, and although I admit that I probably have used those words before, it bothers me every time I hear them.
+I have, and although I admit that I’ve probably used those words before, it bothers me every time I hear them.

 I can just imagine that clerk standing behind the register being bombarded by those kinds of requests all day, every day, as if working in a burger joint for minimum wage were not bad enough as it is.
 On top of the stress, the low pay, and long hours, employees are also subjected to the rude and sometimes abusive requests of their patrons.